Open to Current Binghamton University Undergraduate Students Only

 The Graduate School only reviews applications for which the non-refundable application fee was successfully paid.
 Pay online with a Visa, MasterCard, Discover or American Express credit card; your credit card billing serves as a receipt.

-We only grant fee waivers to McNair, EOP, HEOP, SEEK, Project 1000 or LSAMP undergraduate students.
+We only grant fee waivers to McNair, EOP, HEOP, SEEK, Project 1000 or LSAMP undergraduate students and GEM fellowship applicants.
 If eligible, complete the Application Fee Waiver form and submit a certified form or official letter from your current undergraduate institution verifying this status.
+For GEM fellowship applicants, please submit a copy of your GEM interface home page, indicating that your overall application status is completed.

 Submit official test scores electronically.
 Binghamton University's code is 2535.
 Consult the admission requirements page to see what test scores are required.